-The Clarence Valley Local Environmental Plan (LEP) and Development Control Plan (DCP) have planning provisions that support a mix of housing types.
-Specific opportunities identified in centres to encourage diversity are detailed in Annexure 4 - Planning interventions.
-Collectively, the opportunities identified above could create capacity for an additional 1,730 dwellings in the Clarence Valley LGA, with capacity for 1025 additional dwellings in the Upper Clarence area (59%) and capacity for 705 additional dwellings in the Lower Clarence area (41%).
+A detailed review of local planning controls was undertaken (provided in Annexure 2), which found that the CVLEP and Council's DCPs have planning provisions that support a mix of housing types, including provisions for dual occupancies and secondary dwellings (granny flats) in all residential zones.
+Specific opportunities identified in centres to encourage diversity are detailed in Annexure 4.

+Collectively, the planning intervention opportunities identified in Annexure 4 could create capacity for approximately 1,700 additional dwellings in the Clarence Valley LGA, with capacity for 1,025 additional dwellings in the upper Clarence area (60 per cent) and capacity for 680 additional dwellings in the lower Clarence area (40 per cent).
+These dwellings are in addition to the theoretical dwelling capacity of 9,229 under existing planning controls.

-Future opportunities for housing identified for investigation in the long term (+20 years) include: the investigation area at James Creek identified in the North Coast Regional Plan; land to the east of Clarenza Urban Release Area; and land to the east of Junction Hill URA (east of Trenyr Road).
+Future opportunities for housing identified for investigation in the mid-to-long term include the investigation area at James Creek identified in the North Coast Regional Plan.